On the partial derivatives of Drinfeld modular forms of arbitrary rank

 \subsection{Acknowledgments}

 The authors would like to express their sincere gratitude to Jing Yu for his continuous interest on the present work as well as for many fruitful discussions on the work done in \cite{CG21}, which motivate the results obtained in the paper.
 The authors are indebted to Mihran Papikian for his suggestions which lead to improve the results in the paper.
 The authors thank to Gebhard B\"{o}ckle, Chieh-Yu Chang, Ernst-Ulrich Gekeler, Peter Gr\"{a}f, Simon H\"{a}berli, Andreas Maurischat and Federico Pellarin for many valuable comments on the results of the paper.
+The authors are also grateful to the referee for several valuable suggestions on the structure and the organization of the manuscript, especially for the alternative arguments which shorten the proof of Theorem \ref{T:I2} substantially.
 The first author also thanks Texas A\&M University for its hospitality.